Big data is changing the way we do business and creating a need for data engineers who can collect and manage large quantities of data.

 Working at smaller companies often means taking on a greater variety of data-related tasks in a generalist role.
 Some bigger companies have data engineers dedicated to building data pipelines and others focused on managing data warehouses—both populating warehouses with data and creating table schemas to keep track of where data is stored.

 Want to hear from real-world data professionals?
-Listen to what practicing data engineers have to say about their jobs in this lecture from IBM's Data Engineering Professional Certificate:
+Listen to what practicing data engineers have to say about their jobs in this lecture from the IBM Data Engineering Professional Certificate:

 Data scientists and data analysts analyze data sets to glean knowledge and insights.
 Data engineers build systems for collecting, validating, and preparing that high-quality data.
-Data engineers gather and prepare the data and data scientists use the data to promote better business decisions.
+Learn more about the key differences.

 A career in this field can be both rewarding and challenging.
 You’ll play an important role in an organization’s success, providing easier access to data that data scientists, analysts, and decision-makers need to do their jobs.
 You’ll rely on your programming and problem-solving skills to create scalable solutions.